voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 | Working camera | camera capable of taking clear photos |
 | Workout Plan | A set of exercises, times, and practices a user will complete that are displayed in the application.
 This can be completed individually or with a personal trainer |

+## 3.0 System Requirements <a name="3.0-system-requirements" />
+### 3.1 External Interfaces <a name="3.1-external-interfaces" />
+#### 3.1.1 Gym Map Interfaces <a name="3.1.1-gym-map-interfaces" />
+   * Description of Purpose: Provide a map of the Gym that shows the various utilities and workout equipment available.
+This will show the user where they could go for each activity they may wish to fulfill inside of the gym.
+   * Inputs and Outputs: Input gym location and outputs location of gym equiment and services.
+   * Tolerance: Accurate to within tolerance of phone GPS using the following units of measure:
+   1. Metric - Scale in meters.
+   1. Imperial - Scale in yards.
+   * Timing: Able to load under 4G data specs.
+   * Input/Output Relationships: Workout Creation - Aware of equipment placement in the gym.
+   * Data Formats:
+   1. JSON
+   1. PNG
+   * Data Items
+   1. Gym Map (PNG)
+   1. Equipment Tiles (PNG)
+   1. Service Locations (JSON)

+### 3.2 Functions <a name="3.2-functions" />
+#### 3.2.1 Gym Map Functions <a name="3.2.1-gym-map-functions" />
+   * Input Validity Checks:
+   1. Check the location of the user/device with myJym installed.
+   2. Check the location of the gym relative to the user.
+   3. Dispaly locations of gym equipment and distance from the user.
+   * Exact Sequence of Operations: 1.
+The user opens the app on their device.
+The app has an option to show the map of the gym area.
+The user opens this access, and by zooming in and out while moving the map around as needed, the different machine options are displayed with popup small detailed information.
+The user follows the areas on the map and is guided to the machine they desire to use.
+   * Responses to abnormal situations:
+   1. overflow – the map will need to be refreshed
+   2. communication facilities - the map will need to be refreshed
+   3. hardware faults and failures - the map will need to be refreshed
+   4. error handling and recovery – the map will need to be refreshed
+   * Effect of Parameters: The parameters of the myJym app will be defined by the user’s location.
+The map will show only the machines of the gym they are in.
+   * Relationship of Outputs to Inputs:
+   1. input/output sequences – The user’s location will be input, the map will be outputted or displayed to the screen with locations of machines and details.
+   2. formulas for input to output conversion - geolocation of the user vs the gym’s machines

+### 3.3 Usability Requirements <a name="3.3-usability-requirements" />
+#### 3.3.1 Gym Map Usability Requirements <a name="3.3.1-gym-map-usability-requirements" />
+   The myJym system map displays the location of machines in the gym.
+These machines are shown in relation to each other and to the user.
+This should be done through geolocation services through the QR codes so that it will be accurate.
+It will track the user as they move around, and will allow them to see details of the various machines around them.

 ## References <a name="references" />
 * [1] S.R.O., Eccam.
 “Example Software Requirements Specification (SRS) | ReqView Documentation.”
 ReqView, 2018, www.reqview.com/doc/iso-iec-ieee-29148-srs-example.